 This backup feature does not provide a total backup of the files stored within your Google Drive, your emails, or most of the other data contained within Google Apps.

 To safeguard your Google Drive data and ensure it is recoverable in case of corruption or accidental deletion, deploy Spinbackup cloud-to-cloud backup service.

-The Google Drive Backup feature is handy to keep some of the data on your phone safe in the event it is damaged or stolen, or you wish to move your data to a new device, but it is not sufficient for backing up your files, emails, and other important data stored within Google Drive.
+The Google Drive Backup feature can protect some of the data on your phone if it’s lost or you want to transfer it to a new device.
+However, it’s not enough to back up all the essential data like files, emails, and other important information stored in Google Drive.

 Another important point to note is that the backups saved within Google Drive will count against the 15GB of free storage that comes with your account.
 If you need more storage (which can happen quite quickly when you are backing up photographs and videos), you will need to pay monthly or annually for a Google account with more storage space.

 Spinbackup offers up to 4GB storage for free for individuals (this does not count against your Google account data allowance) and $2 per month for up to 50GB of data storage.